 Dad and I didn’t know what she was talking about.

 “I need my lighter.
 His teeth.
 Give it to me.”
 She groped around the hospital bed.
 “I pulled his gold teeth out one-by-one.
 I loved him so much.
 I need the lighter.
 It’s what’s left of him.
 Where is the lighter?”

 “Mom, want are you talking about?” dad asked.

 She stared right through him and said, “I loved him so.
 I pulled his teeth out one-by-one.
-I made [her] watch me do it.
+I made his lover watch me do it.
 Then, I killed her too.”

-XENIA SYLVIA MURTAUGH (pub name?) is a MFA candidate at Mississippi University for Women.
-She has a MA from Jagiellonian University in Krakow, and a BA from Loyola University Chicago.
-She is an assistant editor of Ponder Review and Poetry South.
-She lives and teaches literature in rural Oregon.
+XENIA SYLVIA DYLAG is a Polish-American born and raised in Chicago.
+She received her MA from Jagiellonian University in Krakow and BA from Loyola University Chicago.
+She is a MFA candidate at the Mississippi University for Women and on the editorial staff of Ponder Review.
+She lives with her husband and teaches literature and writing in rural Oregon.